Union school district: California

 The California Education Code states that "A high school district, other than a city high school district, comprising two or more elementary school districts lying wholly in the same county is a union high school district, and such designation shall be part of its name."

+Michigan

+According to an 1843 Michigan law, multiple primary school districts could consolidate within an incorporated city.
+These "union school districts" usually housed multiple graded classrooms within a single building, unlike primary school districts which were often ungraded one-room schoolhouses.
+Some union school districts had "academic departments," or high schools, and this became more common after an 1859 law allowed districts with 200 or more students to establish a high school that could be funded by a separate tax approved by district voters.

 Vermont

 In Vermont, a union school district "is established when two or more school districts agree to join together to own, construct, or operate schools."
 A union school district is a unified school district if the town school districts have been abolished.

 School names

 Several school districts are named "Union School District" or similar constructions, without it satisfying the criteria above: